 You'll also get 30 free UK transactions each month, but if you exceed this limit, a fee kicks in at 30p for each transaction (balances below £6,000 don’t get the free transactions).

-Barclays, which came 10th in the overall rankings and sixth for mobile banking services, has specialised products for businesses of different sizes.
+Barclays, which came 14th in the overall rankings and eighth for mobile banking services, has specialised products for businesses of different sizes.

-Monzo topped the overall rankings for the first time, while Starling Bank and Tide also ranked highly.
+Monzo topped the overall rankings, while Starling Bank and Tide also ranked highly.

 There’s also been a rise in the number of sustainable banks, such as Triodos, which only finances projects and organisations that have a positive impact on society, culture, and the environment.